cta-wave/dpctf-deploy/README.md

 this should suffice.

-Every directory mapped into the container has to have its owner set to user id 1000 in order for the test runner to perform read and write actions.
+Every directory mapped into the container has to have its owner set to user id 1000 in order for the test runner to perform read and write actions. (e.g. `results` directory)

 To then start the container run the following command: